elibroftw/blog.elijahlopez.ca/content/posts/how-to-create-a-monero-stagenet-wallet.md

 {{< youtube MlYorZQTmV4 >}}

+I'm making this tutorial because there's currently a bug in the GUI that won't let you make a stagenet wallet if you have already used a mainnet wallet.

 ## Add to PATH Environment Variable

 This is optional but will help you in accessing the CLI in a terminal with any working directory